 Does my student need a passport?
 A visa?

 Yes, all students need a passport to participate on LeadAbroad.
 You can find the most current details on passports at the US State Department website.
+If a student’s passport expires within their program year, he/she should renew the passport before traveling with LeadAbroad.

 No, you do not need a visa.
 Most countries only require a visa if you are staying longer than 90 days.